opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 To create a trigger:

 1. In the **Create monitor** window, select **Add trigger**.
 2. Enter the trigger name, severity level, and trigger condition.
-Severity levels help manage alerts.
-For example, a trigger with a high severity level (for example, 1) may notify a specific individual, whereas a trigger with a low severity level might notify a chat room.
+Severity levels, which range from 1 (highest) to 5 (lowest) help manage alerts.
+For example, a trigger with a high severity level (for example, 1 or 2) may notify a specific individual, whereas a trigger with a low severity level (4 or 5) might notify a chat room.

 Query-level monitors run your trigger's script once against the query's results, and bucket-level monitors run your trigger's script on each bucket.
 Create a trigger that best fits the monitor method.
 To run multiple scripts, you must create multiple triggers.
 {: .note}